thanhdnh/ICIEV2019/README.md

 doi: 10.1109/ICIEV.2019.8858556

-In order to run the program, you must run the demo.m and do not forget change the path at the first line of the demo.m.
+In order to run the program, you must run the demo.m and do not forget to change the path in the first line of the demo.m.
 The result will be stored in the \proposed\ folder.